 *** Greg Van Avermaet, Fernando Gaviria, Jasper Stuyven, Arnaud Démare

-** Tiesj Benoot, Dylan Groenewegen, Sonny Colbrelli, Magnus Cort Nielsen, Sacha Modolo
+** Tiesj Benoot, Dylan Groenewegen, Sonny Colbrelli, Magnus Cort, Sacha Modolo

 * Sam Bennett, Niki Terpstra, Matteo Trentin, Jürgen Roelandts, Edvald Boasson Hagen, Fabio Felline